Ed1123/100-days-of-code/r2-log.md

 ### Day 67: June 30, 2020 (Debugging)

 **Today's Progress**: Trying to find where my code breaks during the test when submitted.
 No success yet.
-Tomorrow I'll check for coalitions on the 3 polynomial hashing functions I'm using.
+Tomorrow I'll check for collisions on the 3 polynomial hashing functions I'm using.

 **Thoughts:** Feeling ok.
 It was a hard, very hard day to start, but I find a way to make it better.
 I use the circumstances on my favor.

+### Day 68: July 1, 2020 (Debugging)

+**Today's Progress**: Fail in trying to find collisions.
+I research and found a paper on polynomial hashing and it seems I'm setting all the variables correctly.
+Next step.
+Convert my code to other language or to code it from scratch again on Python.

+**Thoughts:** A good day.
+I haven't do my yoga, but it was an ok day.
+Feeling ok.